vuejs/eslint-plugin-vue/docs/rules/valid-v-model.md

 This rule reports `v-model` directives in the following cases:

 - The directive used on HTMLElement has an argument.
 E.g. `<input v-model:aaa="foo">`
-- The directive has the modifiers which are not supported.
+- The directive used on HTMLElement has modifiers which are not supported.
 E.g. `<input v-model.bbb="foo">`
 - The directive does not have that attribute value.
 E.g. `<input v-model>`
 - The directive does not have the attribute value which is valid as LHS.
 E.g. `<input v-model="foo() + bar()">`
 - The directive is on unsupported elements.
 E.g. `<div v-model="foo"></div>`